-All parking fines must be paid prior to registering for classes, seeing grades or getting transcripts.
-Note: Handicapped parking violations are charged on State citations and must be addressed through the Magistrates' Office or the Clerk of District Court.
+All parking fines must be paid prior to registering for classes or getting transcripts.
+Note: Handicapped parking violations are charged on State citations and must be addressed through the Buncombe County Clerk of Court.

 Campus Visitors

 While on any A-B Tech campus or site, all visitors and salespersons must abide by the following: